kriskbx/gitlab-time-tracker/readme.md

 # hide warnings in report
 noWarnings: true

+# include issues and merge requests in the report hat have no time records
+showWithoutTimes: true

 # change number of concurrent connections.
 # handle with care, we don't want to spam GitLabs API too much